humzalikhan/humzalikhan.github.io/_pages/reading.md

 I'm trying to keep track of what I read.
 In the past, I've been smart enough to annotate my books and write when I start and finish them, but too dumb to have written down what I've read.

 **What I'm Reading**
+* *Ahead of the Curve: David Baltimore's Life in Science* by Shane Crotty
+* *Letters to a Young Scientist* by Edward O. Wilson
 * *The House of God* by Samuel Shem AKA Stephen Bergman (Read #2)
     * Something about the pandemic has me re-reading a lot.
 * *Meditations* by Marcus Aurelius (kinda)
 * *The Book of Laughter and Forgetting* by Milan Kundera
-* *Ahead of the Curve: David Baltimore's Life in Science* by Shane Crotty

 **What I Want to Read**
 * *Thinking Fast and Slow* by Daniel Kahneman (sorely overdue)